Goth subculture: Prejudice and violence directed at goths

 In 2013, police in Manchester announced they would be treating attacks on members of alternative subcultures, such as goths, the same as they do for attacks based on race, religion, and sexual orientation.

-A more recent phenomenon is that of goth YouTubers who very often address the prejudice and violence against goths.
-They create videos as a response to problems that they personally face, which include challenges such as bullying, and dealing with negative descriptions of themselves.
-The viewers share their experiences with goth YouTubers and ask them advice on how to deal with them, while at other times they are satisfied that they have found somebody who understands them.
-Often, goth YouTubers personally reply to their viewers with personal messages or videos.
+A more recent phenomenon is the emergence of goth YouTubers who very often address the prejudice and violence against goths.
+These personalities create videos as a response to problems that they personally face, which include challenges such as bullying, and dealing with negative descriptions of themselves.
+Viewers often engage closely with these YouTubers, asking them for advice on how to deal with related personal struggles and getting responses in the form of personal messages or videos.
 These interactions take the form of an informal mentoring which contributes to the building of solidarity within the goth scene.
-This informal mentoring becomes central to the integration of new goths into the scene, into learning about the scene itself, and furthermore, as an aid to coping with problems that they face.

-Self-harm study
+Self-harm studies

-A study published on the British Medical Journal concluded that "identification as belonging to the Goth subculture [at some point in their lives] was the best predictor of self harm and attempted suicide [among young teens]", and that it was most possibly due to a selection mechanism (persons that wanted to harm themselves later identified as goths, thus raising the percentage of those persons who identify as goths).
+A study published on the British Medical Journal concluded that "identification as belonging to the Goth subculture [at some point in their lives] was the best predictor of self harm and attempted suicide [among young teens]", and that it was most possibly due to self-selection, with people committing self harm joining the goth subculture in order to get support from individuals with similar experiences.

 According to The Guardian, some goth teens are more likely to harm themselves or attempt suicide.
-A medical journal study of 1,300 Scottish schoolchildren until their teen years found that the 53% of the goth teens had attempted to harm themselves and 47% had attempted suicide.
+A medical journal study of 1,300 Scottish schoolchildren until their teen years found that the 53% of the 25 goth teens sampled had attempted to harm themselves and 47% had attempted suicide.
 The study found that the "correlation was stronger than any other predictor".
-The study was based on a sample of 15 teenagers who identified as goths, of which 8 had self-harmed by any method, 7 had self-harmed by cutting, scratching or scoring, and 7 had attempted suicide.

-The authors held that most self-harm by teens was done before joining the subculture, and that joining the subculture would actually protect them and help them deal with distress in their lives.
-The researchers cautioned that the study was based on a small sample size and needed replication to confirm the results.
+The authors held that most self-harm by teens was done before joining the subculture, and that joining the subculture would actually protect them and help them deal with distress in their lives, while cautioning that the study was based on a small sample size and needed replication to confirm the results.
 The study was criticized for using only a small sample of goth teens and not taking into account other influences and differences between types of goths.